BINGEWORTHY: BEVERLY HILLS, 90210

 Brenda Walsh

 In re-watching the series, we interpret the Brenda character (Shannen Doherty) very differently.
-Brenda is feisty and headstrong, yes, but she is also perhaps the most moral character on the show.
+Brenda is feisty and headstrong, but she is also perhaps the most moral character on the show.

 DYLAN McKAY